SAP-samples/forms-service-by-adobe-samples/README.md

    - give information about the used browser/device and its version, if possible also the behavior in other browsers/devices
    - generally give as much additional information as possible.
 (But find the right balance: do not invest hours for a very obvious and easy to solve issue.
 When in doubt, give more information.)
 7. Only one bug per report: open different tickets for different issues

-## How to obtain support
-In case you've a question, or otherwise need support, use the [SAP Community](https://answers.sap.com/tags/9f13aee1-834c-4105-8e43-ee442775e5ce) to get more visibility.

 ## License
 Copyright (c) 2022 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.